-To receive certification in any of the four areas listed above, a student must successfully complete the basic Master of Science in Business Education Program, and:
+To receive certification in any of the four areas listed above, students must successfully complete the basic Master of Science in Business Education Program, and:

-- l.
-Substitute 650 Vocational Student Organization Cooperative Work Experience for the four credit education elective. - 2.
-Complete eight (8) credits of MBE 700 Student Teaching. - 3.
-Document 2,000 hours of work experience in the field of certification. - 4.
-Meet other competencies as determined by the Coordinator of the program.
+- Substitute MBE 650 Vocational Student Organization and Cooperative Work Experience for the four credit education elective. - Complete eight (8) credits of MBE 700 Student Teaching. - Document 2,000 hours of work experience in the field of certification.